timacdonald/framework/pr.md

-# Cache Objects
+# Cache objects

 ## What

-This PR introduces a new concept to the framework known as Cache Objects.
-Cache Objects can house caching logic for improved re-use throughout your application.
+This PR introduces a new concept to the framework known as Cache objects.
+Cache objects can house caching logic for improved re-use throughout your application.

 Cache objects can also be kept warm via the scheduler.
 We introduced `Cache::flexible` to remove empty cache hits in favour of stale cache hits.
 With cache object warming via the scheduler, you can now remove stale and empty cache hits in favour of a always-warm cache.